transreductionist/documents.io/README.md

 ---

+If you see a better world, you're morally obligated to create it.

+―Genevieve Bell

+---

 The principle that human nature, in its psychological aspects, is nothing more than a product of history and given social relations removes all barriers to coercion and manipulation by the powerful.

 ―Noam Chomsky